-The characterised frictional behaviour of Ti6Al4V was used to model numerically the process of linear friction welding [10],[11].
+The characterised frictional behaviour of Ti6Al4V was used to model numerically the process of linear friction welding (Vairis, 1997b; Vairis and Frost, 2000).
 Friction is used by the linear friction welding process as a means to clear the rubbing interface of oxides and anomalies, while at the same time generating enough heat for the material at the heat affected zone to reach incipient yield conditions.
 Due to high temperatures reached, which are below melting temperatures, the interface deforms plastically and allows material to be extruded from the sides of the rubbing interface and finally the two objects are joined together once rest is reached.

 The numerical modelling of the welding process had a number of features.
 The first was thermal-mechanical coupling, as the process is separated into a mechanical and a thermal problem to be solved in parallel during every time step in the analysis.
-Work done due to friction and plasticity in the mechanical side of the analysis affects the temperature field.
-Following data transfer from the mechanical analysis, the updated temperatures are taken into account to calculate strains and stresses.
-This sequential process takes place for every step in the analysis.
 Another feature of the analysis is material non-linearity, as material properties affect considerably the accuracy of the predictions, where temperature dependent material properties were used to accurately represent the process including the use of viscoplastic constitutive laws for the case of Ti6Al4V.
 A third feature of the process modelling were the complex thermal boundary conditions, of heat conduction from the rubbing interface to the bulk of the specimens, convection losses to the surrounding air, radiation losses due to the high temperatures reached (of the order of 1000°C) and friction flux as a result of movement between the two specimens.
 Complex mechanical boundary conditions complicated further the analysis as there was variation with time of both the surface contact area and the frictional parameters, with the friction coefficient changing with temperature as experiments have shown.
-The surface contact area changes with time due to the sinusoidal movement of the specimens, as will be described later.